Nikon MONARCH 5 20x56

 Advantages:

-- Tripod adapter included in the package
+• A tripod adapter is included in the package

-- Advantageous price/quality ratio
+• Worthwhile price/quality ratio

 Disadvantages: